bioeconometrician/bioeconometrician.github.io/_posts/2016-07-18-bookreview_scienceofshakespeare.md

 [^7]: Although poking fun at astrologers goes all the way back in English literature to Chaucer in *The Miller's Tale*:

-> So fared another clerk with astronomy; / He walked into the meadows for to pry / Into the stars, to learn what should befall, / Until into a clay-pit he did fall; / He saw not that.